-1, Terminology and Key Concepts
+3. Terminology and Key Concepts

 Cadastral data is the information about rights and interest in land.
 Cadastral data may also be known as real estate data or parcel information or tax parcel information.
 There are many legal and historical nuances and subtleties surrounding the management of cadastral information.
 The Cadastral NSDI attempts to simplify some of this in two ways, first by providing the cadastral information in two components, cadastral reference and parcels, and second by providing a limited set of parcel level information to support identified business process needs.
-The source of the cadastral NSDI data is derived from the databases of the data stewards.
+The source of the Cadastral NSDI data is derived from the databases of the data stewards.

 Data stewards are cadastral data producers that provide data for the Cadastral NSDI.
-Federal and state land management agencies are generally the stewards of public lands while local government tax assessment offices are the stewards of private properties.
+Federal, state and county land management agencies are generally the stewards of public lands while local government tax assessment offices are the stewards of private properties.
+Tribal lands are managed by individual tribes and are not considered public land.
 A data steward may provide cadastral reference information or parcel information or both.
 The Cadastral NSDI will have defined data stewards based on geographic extent and Cadastral NSDI component.
 For example in the figure below (Figure 3) the cadastral reference is shown as one layer of information and the parcel geometry with related parcel information as another layer.
 These two components of the Cadastral NSDI may have different stewards, for example the cadastral reference may be maintained by a federal agency, a state organization or a surveying department in a county.
 The parcels may be maintained by the tax assessor or some other county department.
 In this case the geometry is integrated because the parcels are tied to and dependent on the cadastral reference, but there are two Cadastral Data Stewards for the same area.
 However, data stewards for a given Cadastral NSDI component do not overlap.
-That is, in any given geographic there will only be one data steward for the cadastral reference and one data steward for the parcels.
+That is, in any given geographic area there will only be one data steward for the cadastral reference and one data steward for the parcels.
 The stewardship boundaries and any changes along those boundaries will need to be agreed to by the data stewards.